Panchammmm/Japanese-Language-School/README.md

 - **HTML**: The standard markup language for creating web pages.
 - **CSS**: A stylesheet language used for describing the presentation of HTML documents.
 - **JavaScript**: A versatile programming language that powers dynamic web content.

+## NPMs Used

+In the development of our platform, we utilized several NPM packages to enhance functionality and streamline development processes:

+- **react-slick**: Provides a carousel component for displaying images or other content in a sliding manner.
+- **slick-carousel**: Dependency for the react-slick package, offering additional functionality and styling options for carousels.
+- **styled-components**: Allows for the creation of styled React components with scoped styles, enhancing modularity and maintainability.
+- **react-icons**: Provides a vast library of icons as React components, offering flexibility in icon selection and customization.
+- **react-awesome-reveal**: Enables animated reveal effects for elements on a webpage, enhancing user engagement and visual appeal.
+- **@web3forms/react react-hook-form**: Facilitates the integration of web forms into our React application, providing a seamless user input experience with validation and submission handling.

+``npm install react-slick --save``
+``npm install slick-carousel --save``
+``npm install styled-components``
+``npm install react-icons``
+``npm install react-awesome-reveal``
+``npm install @web3forms/react react-hook-form``

+These NPM packages, among others, have played a crucial role in shaping the functionality and user experience of our platform, enabling us to deliver a polished and feature-rich application to our users.

 ## Yume Japanese Language School Details